andrewsage/slackbot/README.rst

 The inspiration
 ----

-Using [How to Build Your First Slack Bot with Python](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html), I went from not knowing Python to having my first bot up and running in under an hour.
+Using _How to Build Your First Slack Bot with Python: https://www.fullstackpython.com/blog/build-first-slack-bot-python.html, I went from not knowing Python to having my first bot up and running in under an hour.
 Using that knowledge as a basis I managed to put this together in under a day.

 The following instructions are as much a reminder to myself how I did this as they are a guide to others.